MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/reporting-services-report-server-sharepoint-mode.md

 -   Subscribe to and deliver reports to a SharePoint library using a new SharePoint delivery extension.
 You can also deliver reports through e-mail or to a shared folder.
 The report server delivery extensions are used to deliver reports.
 You can create data-driven subscriptions for large-scale report distribution using subscriber data queried at run time.

--   A Report Viewer Web Part you can add to SharePoint pages to view a report inside your SharePoint web application.
-The Web Part includes page navigation, search, print, and export features.
+-   A Report Viewer web part you can add to SharePoint pages to view a report inside your SharePoint web application.
+The web part includes page navigation, search, print, and export features.

 -   Program against a new SOAP endpoint to create custom applications that integrate with a SharePoint site.
 You can also use the updated Windows Management Instrumentation (WMI) provider to programmatically configure a report server instance that runs in SharePoint integrated mode.